dpi-tta-slides/sdf-why-rails/PITCHME.md

   - One person framework
   - Model-View-Controller (MVC)
   - Elegance and Readability
-  - Everything is an Object
+  - Everything is an Object (object oriented programming)
   - Interactive Shell (IRB / console)
   - Strong Community and Resources
   - Mature Framework